 - The Ahwahnee Hotel – AAA 4-diamond luxury in the heart of the valley ($$$$)

-- Yosemite Valley Lodge – Perfect for groups and families with a view of Yosemite Falls ($$$)
+- Yosemite Valley Lodge – Perfect for groups with a view of Yosemite Falls ($$$)

-- Curry Village – Cabins, Canvas Tents and Motel Rooms with plenty of dining options ($$ – $$$)
+- Curry Village – Cabins, tents and motel rooms with plenty of dining options ($$-$$$)

 YOSEMITE CABINS, HOTELS AND HOME RENTALS NEAR THE VALLEY

 - Tenaya Lodge – Rustic meets modern two miles from the park entrance ($$$)

 - Rush Creek Lodge – Situated in Buck Meadows and surrounded by forest ($$$$)

 - Evergreen Lodge at Yosemite – Rustic charm with modern comfort ($$$-$$$$)